David Donovan accident and survival story

 IF YOU LOOKED at me today, you might not notice anything unusual about me.
-If you looked very closely, you might see some scars around my neck.
+If you looked very closely, you might see I have some scars around my neck.
 If you spoke to me, you might notice I have a deep husky voice, like a heavy smoker, even though I don’t smoke.

-In fact, I am lucky to be alive, for when I was 16 years old and alone, deep in the rugged outback of Australia, I suffered an horrendous motorbike accident.
+In fact, I am lucky to be alive, for when I was sixteen years old and alone, deep in the rugged outback of Australia, I suffered an horrendous motorbike accident.
 It was only the most remarkable confluence of circumstances that enabled me to survive.

 This is the true story of my survival.

 The previous year had been a wonderful, affluent, time for our family.
-On our main property, ‘Burkan’, the paddocks were lush with buffel-grass and our cattle were shiny and fat.
+On our main property, "Burkan", the paddocks were lush with buffel-grass and our cattle were shiny and fat.
 And Dad had gambled on rain falling on our black soil plains at just the right time that year and so our revenues were bolstered when a record harvest was reaped from a thousand hectares of sunflowers.

-With Mum and my brothers back on Burkan, Dad and I spent the summer holidays working hard to bring the blue grass and spinifex block up to scratch; mustering, checking waters and fences and doing the countless other jobs requisite for a cattle station’s survival.
+With Mum and my brothers back on Burkan, Dad and I spent the summer holidays working hard to bring the blue grass and spinifex block up to scratch — mustering, checking waters and fences and doing the countless other jobs requisite for a cattle station’s survival.
 There was no television, telephone or mains electricity.
 Indeed, apart from the weekly mail-run, our only contact with the outside world was through the Royal Flying Doctor Services’ two-way radio network.

 The weather had been stormy for the previous few weeks.
 Dad said he expected trees and branches to have fallen over the boundary as a result, making the job a hard day-long chore.
-I groaned when he told me I had to take the farm motorbike – a little 80 cc, fat-wheeled, agricultural model – since I normally would have taken one of our four-wheel drives.
+I groaned when he told me I had to take the farm motorbike – a little eighty CC, fat-wheeled, agricultural model – since I normally would have taken one of our four-wheel drives.
 But, he expected the only road along the boundary – an old firebreak on the neighbour’s side – to be washed out in parts and so he had an irresistible argument.

-The boundary was about 12 kilometres from the homestead.
+The boundary was about twelve kilometres from the homestead.
 I reached it just as the sun began to radiate heat-waves from the red dust off into the distance.
 I opened the wire-gate to ride into the neighbour’s property and looked left and right.
 To my right, downhill, was the seemingly endless boundary fence.
 To my left, the fence was obscured by a hill, but I knew our boundary ended only a mile or so away.
-I turned the motorbike in this direction.
+I turned the motorbike in that direction.

 I rode to the where our property ended.
 The boundary fence was taut and true.
 I turned around in the corner and rode back uphill.

-Riding up the hill was slightly difficult because the road was so old and unused that scrubby saplings had begun to grow up on it, forcing me weave my way between them.
-Halfway up the hill, I accidentally brushed against one and found myself instantly covered by thousands of tiny, angry, black ants.
+Riding up the hill was slightly difficult because the road was so old and unused scrubby saplings had begun to grow up on it, forcing me weave my way between them.
+Halfway up the hill, I accidentally brushed against one and found myself instantly covered by thousands of tiny, angry black ants.
 Yelling in pain and surprise, I began brushing them off with one frantic hand.

 At that moment, in my confusion, I recalled that I had left the gate open on top of the hill, but it momentarily escaped me that the gate was not on the road, but in the corner.
-When I finally managed to swat away the biting insects, I looked up.
+When I finally managed to swat away all the biting insects, I looked up.

-I immediately noticed I was not getting enough air.
+I instantly noticed I was not getting enough air.
 I later learned that most of the oxygen gathered from my suddenly stertorous breathing was escaping uselessly into my chest, between the two broken pieces of my windpipe.
 My lungs began to collapse and I made hideous wrenching gulps for the merest trickle of oxygen.